puppetlabs/puppetlabs-concat/README.md

 ##### `content`

+Data type: String.

 Supplies the content of the fragment. **Note**: You must supply either a `content` parameter or a `source` parameter.
 Valid options: a string.

-Default value: undef.
+Default value: `undef`.

-##### `ensure`

-Deprecated as of concat v2.0.0.
-Has no effect.

 ##### `order`

+Data type: String, Integer.

 Reorders your fragments within the destination file.
 Fragments that share the same order number are ordered by name.
 Valid options: a string (recommended) or an integer.

 Default value: '10'.

 ##### `source`

+Data type: String, Array.

 Specifies a file to read into the content of the fragment. **Note**: You must supply either a `content` parameter or a `source` parameter.
 Valid options: a string or an array, containing one or more Puppet URLs.

-Default value: undefined.
+Default value: `undef`.

 ##### `target`

+*Required.*

+Data type: String.

-*Required.* Specifies the destination file of the fragment.
+Specifies the destination file of the fragment.
 Valid options: a string containing the path or title of the parent `concat` resource.

 #### Type: `concat_file`

 ##### `backup`

+Data type: String, Boolean.

 Specifies whether (and how) to back up the destination file before overwriting it.
 Your value gets passed on to Puppet's [native `file` resource](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-backup) for execution.
 Valid options: 'true', 'false', or a string representing either a target filebucket or a filename extension beginning with ".".

 Default value: 'puppet'.

 ##### `ensure`

+Data type: String.

 Specifies whether the destination file should exist.
 Setting to 'absent' tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.
 Valid options: 'present' and 'absent'.

 Default value: 'present'.

 ##### `ensure_newline`

+Data type: Boolean.

 Specifies whether to add a line break at the end of each fragment that doesn't already end in one.
 Valid options: 'true' and 'false'.

 Default value: 'false'.

 ##### `group`

+Data type: String, Integer.

 Specifies a permissions group for the destination file.
 Valid options: a string containing a group name.

-Default value: undefined.
+Default value: `undef`.

 ##### `mode`

+Data type: String.

 Specifies the permissions mode of the destination file.
 Valid options: a string containing a permission mode value in octal notation.

 Default value: '0644'.

 ##### `order`

+Data type: String.

 Specifies a method for sorting your fragments by name within the destination file.
 Valid options: 'alpha' (e.g., '1, 10, 2') or 'numeric' (e.g., '1, 2, 10').

+You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

 Default value: 'numeric'.

-You can override this setting for individual fragments by adjusting the `order` parameter in their `concat::fragment` declarations.

 ##### `owner`

+Data type: String, Integer.

 Specifies the owner of the destination file.
 Valid options: a string containing a username.

-Default value: undefined.
+Default value: `undef`.

 ##### `path`

+Data type: String.

 Specifies a destination file for the combined fragments.
 Valid options: a string containing an absolute path.
 Default value: the title of your declared resource.

+Default value: `namevar`.

 ##### `replace`

+Data type: Boolean.

 Specifies whether to overwrite the destination file if it already exists.
 Valid options: 'true' and 'false'.

 Default value: 'true'.

 #### `tag`

 *Required.* Specifies a unique tag reference to collect all concat_fragments with the same tag.

-#####` validate_cmd`
+##### `validate_cmd`

 Specifies a validation command to apply to the destination file.
 Requires Puppet version 3.5 or newer.
 Valid options: a string to be passed to a file resource.

-Default value: undefined.
+Default value: `undef`.

 #### Type: `concat_fragment`

 ##### `content`

 Supplies the content of the fragment. **Note**: You must supply either a `content` parameter or a `source` parameter.
 Valid options: a string.

-Default value: undef.
+Default value: `undef`.

 ##### `order`

 Reorders your fragments within the destination file.
 Fragments that share the same order number are ordered by name.
 Valid options: a string (recommended) or an integer.

 Default value: '10'.

 ##### `source`

 Specifies a file to read into the content of the fragment. **Note**: You must supply either a `content` parameter or a `source` parameter.
 Valid options: a string or an array, containing one or more Puppet URLs.

-Default value: undefined.
+Default value: `undef`.

 ##### `tag`